SharkSnack/shiren-4/content/system/npcs.md

   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/peddler.png"/><br/>Peddler</td>
-    <td>Lets you purchase and sell items on the spot.<br/>Doesn't drop anything or trigger Thief Mode if defeated.<br/>Talks about opening his own store when you first talk to him, and after he does so,<br/>a blue shopkeep replaces him as the Peddler NPC.</td>
+    <td>Lets you purchase and sell items on the spot.<br/>Doesn't drop anything or trigger Thief Mode if defeated.<br/>Talks about opening his own store when you first talk to him, and after he does so,<br/>a blue shopkeeper replaces him as the Peddler NPC.</td>
   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/torch_girl.png"/><br/>Torch Girl</td>